 SmartyStreets strives to ensure that all requests are processed in a timely fashion and, to this end, utilizes various techniques to offload and balance traffic to all available physical servers.
 For the purposes of this document, "response time failure" is defined as a period of time when the web service takes longer than 500 milliseconds to respond to a SINGLE address request (excluding any Internet latency) during five consecutive minutes.
 Requests which package multiple addresses may take slightly longer to service for each additional address.

-Excluding Internet latency (the time it takes for a packet to get from your machine to ours), we will always answer within a half second (500 milliseconds).
+Excluding Internet latency (the time it takes for a packet to get from your machine to ours), we will always answer within half a second.

 Internet latency is defined as the amount of time it takes for a given request to receive a response when travelling over a public network.
 Internal latency is defined as how long it takes the LiveAddress API system to interpret a request and return a sensible response.
 Internet latency is something over which SmartyStreets has absolutely no control (such as a 3G iPhone cellular connection from Japan) and which is expressly excluded in this agreement.